vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    .. _getVulkanAPI:

-   const VSVULKANAPI \*getVulkanAPI(int version)
+   const VSVULKANAPI \*getVulkanAPI(void)

       Returns the GPU filtering API, a separate struct so that only plugins using it need the Vulkan headers.
-Pass VSVULKAN_API_VERSION from VSVulkan4.h; every version up to the current one is served, since the struct only ever grows.
-Returns NULL if *version* is unsupported.
+Never NULL: the struct has no version of its own and grows append-only with the core API, so it is already settled by the version you obtained this VSAPI for, and getAPIVersion_ says which one that was.
+Whether a usable device exists is a separate question, answered by getVulkanHandles.
 See :doc:`vsvulkan4.h`.
 Added in API 4.3.

 ----------